- Military Life Cycle

 School liaisons are located at each installation and are the main contact for military families, local school systems and installation command for school-related matters pre-K through 12.
 They provide a wide variety of services for students and families, including transition support before and after a PCS.
 School liaisons can provide information on school districts and boundaries, assist with transfer of credits and class registration, help locate after-school and extracurricular programs, and set up tutoring and youth sponsorship referrals.
 They can also help you explore alternative schooling options and help with college, career and military readiness.
 Need help with special education?
 Your school liaison can connect you to the Exceptional Family Member Program and your school’s special education department, as well as help you navigate your new school district’s special education program.

-School liaison support is free of charge and open to all Department of Defense identification card holders.
-Learn more about school liaisons, and contact your local school liaison for help with your child’s school transition as well as all of your educational needs.
+School liaison support is free of charge and open to all Defense Department identification card holders.
+Learn more about school liaisons, and contact your local school liaison for help with your child’s school transition or other educational needs.

 4. Check out Armed Services YMCA programs for family bonding opportunities and meeting new neighbors

-Armed Services YMCA provides several programs designed to help military families — with a particular focus on helping junior enlisted service men and women — grow their networks of support.
+Armed Services YMCA provides several programs designed to help military families grow their networks of support – with a particular focus on helping junior enlisted service men and women.
 Operation Camp sponsors family, youth and teen camps at military-supported YMCA branches and affiliate locations.
-These meaningful experiences help families bond with other members of the military community while offering tools to cope with the unique challenges of military life.
+These meaningful experiences help families bond with other members of the military community while offering tools to help manage the unique challenges of military life.
 Operation Little Learners teaches strategies to help with early childhood development in a community of support where parents and children can learn from each other.

 5. Explore Morale, Welfare and Recreation activities to have fun and meet new people

-Meet new people and connect with fellow military families as you hit the links, go bowling or play air hockey with your children at the recreation center.
-As the military’s network of support and leisure activities, the MWR program sponsors a variety of activities — something for everyone to enjoy — both on and off on the installation.
-Check out your local MWR for opportunities to relax, laugh and bond with your new neighbors.
+Connect with fellow military families as you hit the links, go bowling or play basketball with your children at the recreation center.
+As the military’s network of support and leisure activities, the MWR program offers a variety of options — something for everyone to enjoy — both on and off on the installation.
+Contact your local MWR office for information about local programs and events.
+You can also visit your new duty station webpage on MilitaryINSTALLATIONS for information about MWR programs, as well as other programs, services and community amenities.
+Learn more about how to explore your base and beyond with MilitaryINSTALLATIONS.

 6. Join a military spouse networking group to “talk jobs” with other spouses

-7. Benefit from your Family Readiness Group to widen your network of support
+7. Join your Family Readiness Group and widen your support network

-The Military Family Readiness System empowers service members and family members with the support and information they need to thrive in their military lives.
-Each service branch has a family readiness program, but the names and resources available may differ.
-Special focus is given to helping families prepare for short- and long-term deployments and boosting unit morale.
-These groups host family-related unit activities, where families can meet and learn from fellow members of their military community.
+The Military Family Readiness System empowers service members and families with the support and information they need to thrive in their military lives.
+Each service branch has a unit family readiness program, but the names and resources available may differ.
+Special focus is given to helping spouses and families prepare for short- and long-term deployments, increasing communication between families and unit leadership and boosting unit morale and a sense of community.
+These groups host family-friendly unit activities, where spouses can meet, find support and learn from each other.

-Make your new destination home by connecting with your military community so that you can get to your new normal faster.
-If you still need help figuring out where to begin, Military OneSource consultants are available 24/7/365 to help.
-Call 800-342-9647, set up a live chat or view overseas calling options to schedule a free and confidential consultation.
+Make your new destination home by connecting with your local military community so you can make connections and get to your new normal faster.
+If you still need help figuring out where to begin, Military OneSource consultants are available 24/7/365.
+Call 800-342-9647, set up a live chat or use overseas calling options to schedule a free and confidential consultation.